-There’s a huge difference in blogging when you’re trying to educate and build a community versus selling products for a business.
+There’s a huge difference with business blogging when you’re trying to educate and build a community versus overtly selling products.

 The tone changes.

 You’re not just throwing out frilly blog posts around some subject that interests you, but answering common problems and questions existent within the customer base – by doing so, you launch the process of lead generation.

 Phase 1: Getting on board with blogging for business